 10 Oct Restoran Tasik Raban, Ipoh – Cawangan Stadium

-Restoran Tasik Raban is famous for its tradition kampong (or kampung, whichever you prefer…) cuisine, genuine Malay food which resembles home cooked food at home.
+Restoran Tasik Raban is famous for its traditional kampong (or kampung, whichever you prefer…) cuisine, genuine Malay food which resembles home cooked food.
 As I did some digging before going to this restaurant, the popularity of this restaurant begins ten years ago by Puan Jamaliah and her late husband started their first branch in Lenggong by Tasek Raban with the modus of self-service as all of the dishes were displayed openly on the long table where anyone can just queue up, grab a plate and start to choose their favourite dish.

 Banner of Restoran Tasik Raban